steemit/condenser/src/app/help/en/welcome.md

 ### <span id="Free_to_Participate">Free to Participate</span>

-It is free to post, comment, or vote on all content on Steemit.com.
+It is free to post, comment, or upvote on all content on Steemit.com.
 You might even get paid for it!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Votes">Votes</span>